MaximilianFreitag/yt-livechat-analysis/README.md

 <br>
 <br>

-### To-Do list: (Things that I want to improve or add as a functionality)
+### To-Do list: (Improvements and functionality)

 - [x] I want to add additional text boxes for the user to input custom words e.g. spam ... eggs ...that will be displayed in a sparate graph for the results.
 So the user sees "Oh, the word spam was mentioned 42 times in minute 33 and eggs was mentioned 7 times in minute 55".
-- [ ] Messages that were posted over one hour before the stream started are not properly handled by the get_minutes() function.
-E.g. the timestamp -2:12:42 will not be turned into -212 by the function... -59:42 --> -59 .... -1:04:04 --> ??? doesn't work.
-Thus, the plot function ignores those values.
 - [ ] I want to add spacing for the mobile version.
 Currently just writing something like st.write('  ') or using line breaks like br 'doesn't work for mobile
 - [x] Display the most current 5 collected messages while the data is being collected (Note to myself: Use streamlit's st.empty for collapsing)
 - [ ] Make the theme of the app white, currently it depends on the users settings if the app appears in light or dark mode.
 Adding a .config file changes that
-- [ ] Getting rid of the timestamp when the user pastes in a URL + timestamp ...
-URL + timestamp (youtube.com/watch?v=e7EVbT0W9uU&t=2195s) ... (ends with &t=2195s)
+- [ ] Getting rid of the timestamp when the user accidentally pastes in a URL + timestamp... e.g. URL ends with &t=2195s
 - [ ] Add a hyperlink to each graph, e.g. This is where the most laughs occured --> https:// ....timestamp